basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

 ## backup

+<div class="note"><div class="title">Functionality Note</title></div>
+While the `backup` command backs up an object's siblings, the `restore` command (detailed below) currently does not restore the siblings of an object.
+If preservation of siblings during the backup and restore process is important to your use case, please see the [[Backing Up Riak]] document for more backup options.</div>

 Backs up the data from the node or entire cluster into a file.

-* &lt;node&gt; is the node from which to perform the backup.
+- \<node\> is the node from which to perform the backup.
-* &lt;cookie&gt; is the Erlang cookie/shared secret used to connect to the node.
+- \<cookie\> is the Erlang cookie/shared secret used to connect to the node.
 This is "riak" in the [[default configuration|Configuration Files#\-setcookie]].
-* &lt;filename&gt; is the file where the backup will be stored. _This should be the full path to the file._
+- \<filename\> is the file where the backup will be stored. _This should be the full path to the file._
-* [node|all] specifies whether the data on this node or the entire cluster will be backed up, respectively.
+- [node|all] specifies whether the data on this node or the entire cluster will be backed up, respectively.